DependableSystemsLab/specguard/docker/README.md

 - `RECOVERIES`: successful recoveries
 - `COLLISIONS`: collisions with obstacle or ground

-The videos of the simulator with and without SpecGuard are available here https://tinyurl.com/specguard
+The videos of the simulation runs with and without SpecGuard are available here https://tinyurl.com/specguard